brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 As for the type of cardio, it's really up to you.
 There are studies that show that keeping your heart rate in the "fat burning zone" during cardio gives you the most favorable ratio of fat burned vs. muscle burned *while exercising*.
 Other people claim high intensity interval training (HIIT) is better.
+Whether
-Whether or not they are right is, frankly, irrelevant.
+they are right is, frankly, irrelevant.
 I really like this quote from Alan Aragon from an article about the "[afterburn effect](http://alwyncosgrove.blogspot.com/2008/02/what-is-afterburn-effect.html)":